 The trees may have been cut down over most of the Delaware Valley region, but plants maintain the same biological time clock.

-Keeping a nature journal at this time of year is a record of just how quickly things change.
+Keeping a spring nature journal at this time of year is a record of just how quickly things change.
 And noting when the plants bloom in the spring will create a blooming calendar.
 The flowers will bloom in a timely manner, year after year.

 And next year you will know that the snowdrops and crocuses will bloom before the tulips.

 Originally published in May 2018.
 Updated.